Sept. 5th

 Sept.
-5th (stylized as SEPT.
-5TH) is the debut studio album by Canadian R&B duo Dvsn, released on March 27, 2016, by OVO Sound and Warner Bros.
+5th (stylized in all caps) is the debut studio album by Canadian R&B duo Dvsn, released on March 27, 2016, by OVO Sound and Warner Bros.
 Records.
 The album's production was handled primarily by Nineteen85, assisted by Noël Cadastre and Stephen Kozmeniuk.

 The album received positive reviews and was listed in some best-of-the-year year-end lists, including that by Spin magazine.

 Singles

 On September 5, 2015, the two singles "The Line" and "With Me" were released.
 Both tracks' production were handled and provided by Nineteen85.

 On December 2, 2015, the album's third single, "Too Deep", was released.
 The production on this track was handled and provided also by Nineteen85.

 On December 24, 2015, the album's fourth single, "Hallucinations", the production of which was handled and provided by Nineteen85 and Stephen Kozmeniuk, was released.

-Critical reception
+Reception

 Upon release, SEPT.
 5TH received positive reviews from music critics.

 Spin magazine placed the album at #34 in its best albums of the year year-end list.